-Raising a formal complaint If informal resolution is unsuccessful or inappropriate, you can make a formal complaint about bs///wagaAgdnatassh@eptermbeg/pt/pacouncil's grievance procedure.
+Raising a formal complaint If informal resolution is unsuccessful or inappropriate, you can make a formal complaint about bullying and harassment through the council's grievance procedure.
 You should raise your complaint to the clerk/chief officer or the chair of the council.
 A formal complaint may ultimately lead to disciplinary action against the perpetrator(s) where they are employed.